-This includes schools like PS 20 (the Clinton Hill School) and Little Red School House (LREI), Barnard College, Teachers College.
-They are also at focused organizations including Morningside Center for Teaching Social Responsibility, the Cloud Institute for Sustainability Education, the innovation incubator, 1776 where we are members and the TED Residency.
+This collaborators are part of schools like PS 20 (the Clinton Hill School) and Little Red School House (LREI), Barnard College, Teachers College.
+They are also at focused organizations including Morningside Center for Teaching Social Responsibility, the Cloud Institute for Sustainability Education, the innovation incubator,